insightsoftware Product Manager Salary | $110K-$196K+ | Levels.fyi

 The median Product Manager compensation in United States package at insightsoftware totals $196K per year.
-View the base salary, stock, and bonus breakdowns for insightsoftware's total compensation packages.
+View the base salary, equity, and bonus breakdowns for insightsoftware's total compensation packages.
 Last updated: 9/24/2025

 Company